nchepiga/homepage/docs/index.md

 ![outing](assets/images/outing.jpg)

-A postdoc position is available.
+Postdoc position is available.
 If you are interested, contact me by e-mail.

 Inspiration